tik-tik~ tik-tik~

 "The entrance will be there.
 It's hidden, but you'll see it."

-There was no door—at least, not in the traditional sense.
-Instead stood a small security checkpoint, like one you'd see at a subway, though without any card readers or gates.
-The night and rain blurred the details of the building yet they passed through them without issue.
+Instead, a small security checkpoint stood there, like one you'd see at a subway, only without card readers or gates.
+The night and rain blurred the finer details of the building, yet they passed through without issue.

-They stopped near the wall.
-The man knelt, unzipping Yan's soaked jacket and easing it off her shoulders.
-Her eyes drooped with frustrated resignation while she handed her plushie to the man, gently tugging at both her feathered tufts—shaking them to rid them of the water soaking through.
+The man knelt down, unzipped Jie's soaked jacket, and eased it off her shoulders.
+Her eyes drooped with frustrated resignation when she handed over her plushie.
+Then he reached for both feathered tufts, gently tugging and shaking them to rid them of the water soaked through them.

 "Didn't know this one was still open this late."